 Real Estate.
-Reportable real estate includes any interest in land (including mineral rights) or commercial property (such as office buildings, shopping malls, or apartment buildings) held in a trade or business or for investment or the production of income.
+Reportable real estate includes any interest in land (including mineral rights) or commercial property (such as office shopping malls, or buildings, apartment buildings) held in a trade or business or for investment or the production of income.
 You are not required to disclose a personal residence (or any gain from its sale) unless it generated rental income, including, for example, from the rental of the basement or a single room (in which case you must report the value of the entire residence).
-A second home, vacation home, or other property that is held purely for recreational purposes and is not rented at any time during the reporting period need not be reported.
+A second home, vacation home, or other property that is held purely recreational purposes and is not rented at any time during the reporting period need not be own more than one property, however, the property descriptions must be distinguishable from one another and used consistently from year-to-year.